"The true patriot fights and stays alive

 special team in the mountains which is being hunted by crack regiments of the

-incredible odds and get his son and the mother back together.
+what seems incredible odds and get his son and Eleni back together.

 The saga is set against an actual historical background of Cyprus in its last